thomasdeml/kinesis-cli-plugin/README.md

 # Usage

+### 1. Stream metrics
+   Displays all stream-level metrics for the specified stream.
+By default datapoints of the last 10 minutes get fetched.

+   **Example 1:**

+   Fetches all metrics for the specified stream:

+   `aws kinesis get-stream-metrics --stream-name Test`

+   **Example 2:**

+   Fetches all metrics for the specified stream and displays them in readable format:

+   `aws kinesis get-stream-metrics --stream-name Test --output table`

-### 1. Shard-level metrics
+### 2. Shard-level metrics
    Displays shard-level metrics for the specified stream.
-By default the datapoints of the last 15 minutes get fetched and averaged.
+By default the datapoints of the last 10 minutes get fetched and averaged.
 The metric name used by default is 'IncomingRecords'.

    **Example 1:**